-Table 62.
+Table 82.
 Integrated BMC Beep Codes

-Code Reason for Beep Associated Sensors 1-5-2-1 No CPUs installed or first CPU socket is empty.
-CPU1 socket is empty, or sockets are populated incorrectly CPU1 must be populated before CPU2.
+Code Reason for Beep Associated Sensors 1-5-2-1 CPU socket population error CPU1 socket is empty, or sockets are populated incorrectly CPU1 must be populated before CPU2.
 1-5-2-4 MSID Mismatch MSID mismatch occurs if a processor is installed into a system board that has incompatible power capabilities.
-1-5-4-2 Power fault DC power unexpectedly lost (power good dropout) - Power unit sensors report power unit failure offset 1-5-4-4 Power control fault (power good assertion timeout).
-Power good assertion timeout - Power unit sensors report soft power control failure offset 1-5-1-2 VR Watchdog Timer sensor assertion VR controller DC power on sequence was not completed in time.
+1-5-4-2 Power fault DC power unexpectedly lost (power good dropout) - Power unit sensors report power unit failure offset 1-5-4-4 Power control fault Power good assertion timeout - Power unit sensors report soft power control failure offset 1-5-1-2 VR Watchdog Timer VR controller DC power on sequence was not completed in time.
 1-5-1-4 Power Supply Status The system does not power on or unexpectedly powers off and a Power Supply Unit (PSU) is present that is an incompatible model with one or more other PSUs in the system.